zefoy/ngx-font-picker/example/README.md

-# Example app for the angular2-font-picker
+# Example app for the ngx-font-picker